christian-m-george/fantasy-data-react-capstone/README.md

 # Movie Forum Capstone

-Fantasy Data capstone allows users to research players for the upcoming fantasy football season, compare relevant statistics and add them to a watchlist.
+FantasyData allows users to access a large database of fantasy football statistics on players on their team or for research on hopeful draft picks!
+The data is historical and current, and gives a macro level view of a player's performance in seasons past along with some statistics forecasting future performance.
+Use this to get a leg up on your league mates!

 ## Working Prototype
 You can access a working prototype of the node app here: https://movie-forum-capstone-server.herokuapp.com/